Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

-In the numerical experiments, we use synthetic observations and consider two cases of observation correlations.
-First, we assume that observation are uncorrelated, with fixed standard deviation $\sigma_{\rm obs} = 2.475\times 10^{-3}$.
-This value is obtained by considering a noise level of $0.5\%$ of the maximum concentration of the contaminant at all observation points, found from a reference simulation, that is, the solution of~\eqref{eqn:advection_diffusion}, over the simulation timespan $[0,T]$, with the initial condition described by~\Cref{fig:True_Parameter}.
+In the numerical experiments we use synthetic observations and consider two cases of observation correlations.
+First, we assume that observations are uncorrelated, with fixed standard deviation $\sigma_{\rm obs}\!=\!
+2.475\!\times\!
+10^{-2}$.
+This value is obtained by considering a noise level of $5\%$ of the maximum concentration of the contaminant at all observation points, found from a reference simulation, that is, the solution of~\eqref{eqn:advection_diffusion}, over the simulation timespan $[0,T]$, with the initial condition (\Cref{fig:AD_Domain_Velocity}(right)).
 Second, we consider the case of space correlations where we run two sets of experiments with block diagonal covariance matrices, whose structure is shown in~\Cref{fig:Obs_Space_Covariance}.
 These are the covariances $\mat{R}_k$ between observation gridpoints at any observation time $t_k$ and are constructed by using the fifth-order piecewise-rational function~\eqref{eqn:Gaspari_Cohn}, with covariance length scales $\ell\!=\!1,\, \ell\!=\!3$, respectively.
 We use~\eqref{eqn:Gaspari_Cohn} to create correlations $\decorrcoeff_{i,j}$ between $i$ and $j$ entries of the correlation matrix and scale it by observation noise variance $\sigma_{\rm obs}^2$ to create a spatial covariance model, as shown in~\Cref{fig:Obs_Space_Covariance}.
-The spatial covariance is stationary and is fixed over time, that is, $\mat{R}_k=\mat{R},\, \forall k$, resulting in a block-diagonal space-time covariance matrix $\Cobsnoise=\directsum{k=1}{\nobstimes}{\mat{R}_k} =\mat{I}^{\nobstimes}\otimes\mat{R}$, where $\mat{I}^{\nobstimes}\in \Rnum^{\nobstimes\times\nobstimes}$ is an identity matrix and $\nobstimes$ is the number of observation time instances.
+The row/column ordering of the covariance matrix corresponds to the entries of an observation vector; see~\Cref{fig:AD_Domain_Velocity}(left).
+The spatial covariance is stationary and is fixed over time; that is, $\mat{R}_k\!=\!\mat{R}\,,~ \forall k$.